gallati/stellarpy/README.md

 # Optimization functions

+StellarPy provides two function to optimize which values better depict the star.

 * `error_table`

     Table containing the total relative error for total luminosity and total radius variations.
 Given a Star object, total relative error for variations of Ltot and Rtot is computed.
 Arguments: